SamueleD98/assignment_1/README.md

 - *move_to*: once the robot reaches a new location, the node update both its position in the ontology and the *visitedAt* value for the new location.
 - *recharge_room*: return the location for the recharging of the robot.

+The functions pretty much corresponds to the actions the server is able to carry out.
+There are two more functions which are often called during the computation:
+- *update_timestamp*: like already mentioned it updates the *now* timestamp of the robot and calls the reasoner.
+- *clean_response_list*: the responses returned by the armor queries have to be processed before using them.
+Firstly the function retrieves a list from the response and then removes the *IRI* plus some special character from each element.
+When it's dealing with a timestamp, it removes also the string '^^xsd:long'.

+Parameters:
+- ontology_path
+- ontology_iri
+- recharge_room
+- ontology_reasoner
+- armor_client_id
+- armor_reference_name
+- urgencyThreshold

+Service:
+- /armor_interface_srv (waits for it to be ready)

+Action:
+- OICommandAction, server

 *The Robot State node*